 * Standard (Universal) Precautions: Minimum infection prevention precautions that apply to all patient care, regardless of suspected or confirmed infection status of patient, in any health care setting (e.g., hand hygiene, cough etiquette, use of PPE, cleaning and disinfecting environmental surfaces).
 See CDC: Standard Precautions.

-† Currently, there are national and international shortages of PPE, which also warrant consideration.
-Excessive use of PPE may deplete the supply of critical equipment required in the future for patients with COVID-19 as the epidemic expands.
+† Currently, there are worldwide shortages of personal protective equipment (PPE), which also warrant consideration.
+Excessive use of PPE may deplete the supply of critical equipment required for patients with COVID-19 as the epidemic expands.
 Use of PPE should be considered on an institutional and case-by-case basis; universal usage for all patient encounters is appropriate in regions with particularly high COVID-19 prevalence.
 Surgical masks reduce asymptomatic transmission by the person wearing the mask.
 N95 masks reduce infection of the person wearing the mask.
 Note that although the FDA now permits importation of Chinese-made N95 masks as an alternative to those made in the United States, recent reports caution that some masks may not meet U.S. quality standards.

 ‡ Transmission Precautions: Second tier of basic infection control, used in addition to Standard Precautions when patients have diseases that can spread through contact, droplet or airborne routes, requiring specific precautions based on the circumstances of a case.
 Transmission precautions are required for cases of suspected COVID-19.
 See CDC: Transmission-Based Precautions.